Call today to schedule a private consultation732-548-3200

 After surgery, you can expect some mild congestion, but minimal pain.
 Patients often do not need strong painkillers.
 At six days, the splint and stitches are removed.
 No uncomfortable packing is needed.
 Most patients return to work in one week.
 For the best rhinoplasty in NJ, avoidance of strenuous activity for two weeks is advised.

 All Rights Reserved.
-Los Angeles Internet Marketing & Web Design by Studio III
+New Jersey Internet Marketing & Web Design by Studio III